allanhirt/FreeStuff/README.md

-# FreeStuff
+# Free Stuff
-Allan's Free Resources
+Welcome to Allan's Free Resources.
+All the usual warnings should go here, but you know the drill.